PreviousNext

 • Tools: Adobe Illustrator, Photoshop, InDesign.

 • Constraint: The canvas size never changes.
+A business card is always 3.5 x 2 inches.

 Web Design: Dynamic

-• Medium: Browsers (Chrome, Safari).
+• Medium: Browsers (Chrome, Safari, Mobile).

-• Focus: Interactivity, Loading Speed, responsiveness.
+• Focus: Interactivity, Loading Speed, Responsiveness, Accessibility.

-• Tools: Figma, VS Code (HTML/CSS), Webflow.
+• Tools: Figma, Webflow, VS Code (HTML/CSS), Spline (3D).

 The Overlap